-For those needing to social distance, there are still many ways you can celebrate, such as:
+For those needing to social distance, some of the other ways you can celebrate include:

 - Share the Children’s Day website on your social media feed, website or in your email signature to raise awareness amongst your family, friends and colleagues

-- Post a picture on social media showing how your child/children are connecting to their culture using the hashtag #KidsConnectedtoCulture
+- Post a picture on social media showing how your child/children are connecting to their culture using the hashtags #ProudInCulture #StrongInSpirit #NATSIChildrensDay

 - Learn more about the day through a range of educational resources, activities, posters, images and videos available here – and don’t forget to share them with others.